Causal progress with imperfect placebo treatments and outcomes: Introduction

-Unobserved confounding plagues attempts to draw causal inferences from observational data.
-When we cannot rule out unobserved confounding, we may look to additional sources of information and alternative strategies to help fully or partially identify the range of defensible causal effects.
-One set of approaches is to seek out observed variables that are ``similar to'' the treatment or outcome, in the form of placebo treatments or placebo outcomes (also known as ``negative control outcomes'' and ``negative control exposures,'' respectively).
-In broad terms, if these variables are also subject to the problematic confounding, they may offer investigators a way to measure the strength of confounding.
-If this strength of confounding is assumed to be ``similar'' (in some specified sense) to the confounding suffered by the main treatment-outcome relationship it can be used to guess at and remove the bias in the estimated treatment effect.
-Existing approaches that operationalize this idea have focused on point identification, and rely on two strict assumptions.
+With recent exceptions we describe below, the primary framework for exploiting this idea has focused on the goal of point identification, and relies on two point assumptions.
 First, the placebo treatments/outcomes involved must be ``perfect placebos'', meaning there must be precisely zero effect of the placebo treatment on the real outcome, or real treatment on placebo outcome.
 Second, these approaches must connect the amount of confounding suffered by the placebo relationship to that in the relationship of interest, typically by assuming they are equal on some scale.
 We call this the ``equiconfounding'' assumption.
-As discussed below, such approaches include ``proximal causal inference'' \citep{Miao2020, Tchetgen2020}, which in its original form, requires a perfect placebo treatment, perfect placebo outcome, and a ``bridge function'' assumption that invokes equiconfounding on some transformation.
-We discuss this and a related recent development with a single proxy variable \citep{Tchetgen2023_single} below.
-Less obvious but central to our presentation here, classical difference-in-difference (DID) also employs a perfect placebo (outcome) and equiconfounding, which appears as the parallel trends assumption.
+As discussed below, such approaches include those described in recent work on proximal causal inference \citep{Miao2020, Tchetgen2020}, which in its original form, requires a perfect placebo treatment, perfect placebo outcome, and a ``bridge function'' assumption that invokes equiconfounding on some transformation of the variables.
+We discuss this and a related approaches below.

 Unfortunately, when seeking to defend causal claims in real world circumstances, these assumptions are often not defensible.
-While some placebos may be arguably ``perfect'' (such as pre-treatment outcome measures acting as placebo outcomes), for many variables one might use as a placebo outcome or treatment, this is not the case.
+While some placebos may be arguably ``perfect'' (such as pre-treatment outcome measures acting as placebo outcomes), for many other variables one might hope to regard as a placebo outcome or treatment, this is not the case.
 More problematic still is the equiconfounding assumption.
 On what basis can investigators hope to argue that unobserved confounders have precisely the same impact on the treatment-outcome relationship as in the relationship with the placebo treatment or outcome?